threader/PC-Tuning/docs/pre-install.md

 - Install using a USB storage device:

-    - Place the ISO into the same location where the Linux Mint ISO is and select the USB storage device in the boot options in BIOS
+    - Move your Windows ISO into the USB storage in file explorer (where the Linux ISO is also located)
+    - Boot into Ventoy on your USB in BIOS and select your Windows ISO.
+Continue with setup as per usual
     - When installing Windows 8 with a USB, you may be required to enter a key.
-Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to get past this step
+Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to get past this step (this does not activate Windows)
     - When installing Windows 11 with a USB, you may encounter system requirement issues.
 To bypass the checks, press **Shift + F10** to open CMD then type **regedit**.
 Go to **File -> Import...** and import the **bypass-windows11-checks.reg** registry file

 - Install using DISM Apply-Image (without a USB storage device):